jonathan46000/pso_python/README.md

 Simple adaptive timestep particle swarm optimizer written in Python.
 Now featuring AntennaCAT hooks for GUI integration and user input handling

+This repo is used as a template for the AntennaCAT internal optimizer set.

 ## Table of Contents
 * [Particle Swarm Optimization](#particle-swarm-optimization)
 * [Requirements](#requirements)